DanielJohnBenton/Wikimplify/README.md

 - Adults who might find it hard to learn or read
 - People who are learning English as a second language

+A simpler explanation at the cost of some detail can be a worthwhile companion read.
+I sometimes find it useful to get the gist, or to simplify an article written by experts in a domain with which I am not very familiar.

 The name is a combination of "Wikipedia" and "simplify".

 ## Privacy